raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> [1, 0, 1, 1, 1]
 ```

-And here's its inverse, a function that converts the list form of a non-negative natural number's binary representation into the number:
+And here's its inverse, a function that converts the list form of a positive natural number's binary representation into the number:

 ```javascript
 function fromBinaryNaive(b) {